EdwardZehuaZhang/Tiktok-Instagram-Youtube-Snapchat-X-Linkedin-Video-Uploader/README.md

 - Ensure that the cookies are properly saved in the `.pkl` files for seamless login.
 - The script uses the `fake_useragent` library to generate random user agents to avoid detection.
+- However it is recommended that one uses their own user agent in (`tiktok_upload.py`) as for the platform's anti-automation
 - The `undetected_chromedriver` library is used to bypass anti-bot mechanisms.
 - For Snapchat, the AutoIt script is used to handle the file upload dialog.
 Ensure AutoIt is installed and configured.